Systems of Twinned Systems: A Systematic Literature Review: Conclusion

 \section{Conclusion}

-In this paper, we reported the results of our systematic literature review on systems of twinned systems (SoTS), i.e., systems that combine the principles of digital twins (DT) and systems of systems (SoS).
+In this paper, we reported the results of our systematic literature review on systems of twinned systems, i.e., systems that combine the principles of digital twins and system of systems.
 Screening over 2\,500 potential studies, we selected and analyzed 80 of them.

-Our findings indicate that SoTS are in an early stage of maturity.
-Some key contemporary challenges in SoTS include the lack of architectural specifications, standards, and the ignorance of human factors.
+Our findings indicate that systems of twinned systems are in an early stage of maturity.
+Some key contemporary challenges in systems of twinned systems include the lack of architectural specifications, standards, and the ignorance of human factors.
 We invite researchers to contribute to these core challenges.
-Such efforts will enable better management of unexpected emergent behavior---a typical problem in SoS that DTs can aid.
-To aid the most critical challenge---the development of flexible SoTS architectures---we devise a conceptual reference framework to situate DTs and SoS in SoTS.
+Such efforts will enable better management of unexpected emergent behavior---a typical problem in system of systems that digital twins can aid.
+To aid the most critical challenge---the development of flexible systems of twinned systems architectures---we devise a conceptual reference framework to situate digital twins and system of systems in systems of twinned systems.

 In future work, we will focus on developing reference architectures, supporting methods and technology, and, finally, the proper evaluation of our reference framework in a real cyber-physical swarm demonstrator.